julienemo/thp_next_24/README.md

 3. How to not trigger `overflow: scroll;` when there is no overflow yet ?
 - well, use `overflow: auto` instead

+* * *
+### Unfortunate discoveries (or not)
+1. `useState takes the default value as its argument.
+It will be set only on the first render and will not update when props change` --- cited from[here](https://stackoverflow.com/questions/55316225/usestate-not-setting-variable)

+2. `key` attribute changing forces a component to remount.